Raushananuj/Project-06/README.md

 Your job is to build and serve an end-to-end product that delivers this prediction to analysts in the finance team.
 ##### Points for Discussion![image](https://github.com/Raushananuj/Project-06/assets/147440048/74d4edff-77d7-4a95-98f6-557953505baa)
-# Introduction

-# Problem statement

-# Data Summary

-# Approach

-# Sales with respect to years

-# Impact of promo on sales

-# Sales with respect to assortment

-# Sales with respect to school holiday

-# Sales on different days of week

-# Sales with respect to store type

-# Sales outliers detection and removal

-# Checking correlation

-# Linear Regression Model

-# Decision Tree Regression

-# Random Forest Regression

-# Important Features

-# 6 Building model with deep learning

-# Conclusion
 ![image](https://github.com/Raushananuj/Project-06/assets/147440048/7f4ffce3-11f0-476e-84ee-478f55e6c70c)